Skene (automobile): History

-By January of 1901, Skene had a production run of twenty cars, and Warburton arranged a large display at the Philadelphia Automobile Show that month.
+By January 1901, Skene had a production run of twenty cars, and Warburton arranged a large display at the Philadelphia Automobile Show that month.
 This didn’t work out as planned.
 As The Motor Age magazine put it, "a miscalculation on the part of the railroad officials tied up four Skene machines somewhere between Springfield and Philadelphia, and a space big enough to comfortably exhibit half a dozen vehicles looked bare with but one."

 Later in 1901, Skene reported 125 vehicles under construction but the partners’ money ran out.
 Sometime that spring the Skene American Automobile Company was attached for $5,000 by creditors.
 James Skene subsequently became a Rambler dealer, and spent the rest of his life in the automobile business in Maine.